 BSCC staff conducts annual inspections of co-located facilities to verify compliance with federal and state criteria and with California Code of Regulations, Title 15, Minimum Standards for Juvenile Facilities.
-BSCC staff also provides ongoing technical assistance to these facilities, beginning with the planning and construction review phases.
+When the SB 1004 pilot program has been fully implemented there will be five co-located facilities in the state.
+BSCC staff will continue to provide ongoing technical assistance to these and all facilities, beginning with the planning and/or construction review phases.